jchmyz/DoublyLabeledWater/README.md

 # Program for Doubly Labeled Water calculations

-This open-source program allows researchers to simply and repeatably perform doubly labeled water calculations and save the results.
+This open-source program allows researchers to simply and repeatedly perform doubly labeled water calculations and save the results.
 All the results have been validated by comparison with a detailed DLW calculation spreadsheet, a copy of which is available in this repo for examination.
 The one exception is that the exponential decay calculations were validated by comparison with a previous DLW program version as the spreadsheet does not do exponential fitting.

 The steps undertaken by the program are:
 1) express all isotope enrichments as isotope ratios